-Check session availability and device support
+Determine session availability and device support

 Before you begin

-Get reports in the startup process
+Get reports during startup flow

 void Awake()